TingtZHENG/VirMiner/README.md

 ## Requirments:
 ### install perl
-macOS: A version of Perl is already installed
+Linux/macOS: A version of Perl is already installed
 Windows: You may need to install one of the versions available at [perl.org](http://www.perl.org/get.html).
 After installation, run in linux system or terminal apps, such as Terminal on macOS, and Command Prompt on Windows.